 Texas law enables you to set up an LLC series structure in order to segregate your assets into separate entities under one holding company LLC.
 For tax purposes, there is only one LLC.
 You only file for one LLC with the state of Texas.
 However, each subsidiary entity is treated as a separate LLC, and each is called a “series.”
 Each series holds a separate property.
 Usually, people use series LLCs to protect investments such as stocks or real estate.
 Should one subsidiary be sued, the other subsidiaries under the umbrella LLC are protected from liability.

 Texas is one of the few states that permits setting up series LLCs.
 You do not have to live in Texas in order to set up series LLCs there.
 Not all Texas business attorneys are familiar with setting up series LLCs.
 If this is something that may be of interest to you, talk to a San Antonio business lawyer or other Texas business attorney who is experienced in this area.

 When you register your LLC, you will need to indicate if the members will manage it or if your LLC will have a third-party manager.
 If the members manage, then any member may act for the business.
 However, if some of your members are passive such as investors, you will probably want to choose a manager to act on behalf of your LLC.
 You can self-manage or use a third-party manager with any type of LLC, though using a manager for a single-member LLC would be very unusual.

-Call the Law Offices of Shann M. Chaudhry Esq., Attorney at Law, for a Free Consultation
+Call the Law Offices of Shann M. Chaudhry Esq., Attorney at Law, for an Affordable Consultation

-For planning your business structure including discussing various types of LLCs, call the San Antonio law offices of Shann M. Chaudhry Esq., attorney at law, for a free consultation.
+For planning your business structure including discussing various types of LLCs, call the San Antonio law offices of Shann M. Chaudhry Esq., attorney at law, for an affordable consultation.
 Our experienced Texas attorneys provide business planning, estate planning and real estate law services.
 Contact us at (210) 646-9400 to schedule an appointment.